Bowel surgery

 - Ulcerative colitis – a colectomy is required if medications are not working.

-Different types of colectomy operations
+Different types of colectomy procedures

 A total colectomy removes the entire large intestine.
 A partial colectomy, also known as a subtotal colectomy, removes only part of the colon.
 A hemicolectomy removes either the right or the left portion of the colon and a proctolectomy removes both the colon and the rectum.